SaffronG/SafforaOS/README.md

 # SafforaOS
-My attempt at creating a fully functional intel x86 architecture Operating System.
+My attempt at creating a fully functional Operating System using Rust.
 I will follow a series of tutorials and make a basic command-line UI to interact with the OS and more in the future.

 > TODO
 Deadline: 2/8/25